 Q. How do you install a countertop water filter?

 Use the hardware included with the filtration system to attach the filter to the faucet’s aerator.
+Though this may get in the way of the faucet’s water flow, it can provide enough water for drinking or cooking.

 Q. Do countertop water filters work for all kitchen faucets?